accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 #### Web views

-Also known as *web view*{lang=en}.
 These are web pages (created in HTML and CSS) embedded in a mobile application.
 Web views can be entire application screens or just parts of screens (for example, advertising inserts).